bbernhard1/MobaDisplay_USB_ArduinoNano/README.md

 The interface to iTrain is done with powershell scripts which are called from iTrain actions.

 Parameters accepted by the setClockDisplay Script:
 'T' System   	... set the display to system time of the host computer, there MUST be a space after the 'T' 'T' 16:31    	... set the display to to given time, in thsi case 16:31, there MUST be a space after the 'T' 'S' 			... increment the time by by one minute

+The sketch does only provide a static display, there is no realtime clock function included.
+This is to support the time scaling function from iTrain.
+To get the dispaly synchronized